 If you suffer from allergy symptoms, here’s what you can do to survive the spring and summer.

-Change Your HVAC Filter Frequently
+Changing Your HVAC Filter Frequently Helps with Allergies

 If you have a large family, own pets or suffer from allergy symptoms, it’s recommended that you change your HVAC filter at least once per month.
 You should change your HVAC filter right away if: